 Autoload Specifies whether the autoloader will automatically resolve references in your code.
 If Autoload is off, you must define all symbols used in your program.
 Autodelete Use Autodelete in conjunction with Autoload to control the handling of references to unknown symbols.
 GAUSS Library Specifies whether the autoloader will use the standard GAUSS library in compiling your code.
 User Library Specifies whether the autoloader will use the User Libraries in compiling your code.
-Declare Warnings Specifies whether the GAUSS compiler will display declare warnings in the Command Input - Output window.
-For more information on declare warnings see "Using dec Files," page 17-12.
+Declare Specifies whether the GAUSS compiler will display declare warnings

+Warnings in the Command Input - Output window.
+For more information on declare warnings see USING .DEC FILES, Section 17.3.1.
 Compiler Trace Specifies whether you would like to trace the file compilation by file opening and closing, specific lines, or whether you would like to trace by local and global symbols.